-To start writing a risk management plan, let’s first look at a helpful definition of project risk from A Guide to the Project Management Body of Knowledge (PMBOK®), 2000 Edition:
+To start writing a risk management plan and conducting a risk analysis, let’s first look at a helpful definition of project risk from A Guide to the Project Management Body of Knowledge (PMBOK®), 2000 Edition:

 Something that has already happened is a project issue that you must actively respond to.
 Contrarily, a project risk is something with the potential to occur that you must remain prepared for.